sgreenlay/AL/README.md

 The engine + game was built from scratch and as a result I ran out of time.
 The submitted game contained only a single (boring) tutorial-esque level.
 However, the (also incomplete) level editor is included (accessed by pressing 'e' while playing).

 You can see the submission here: http://www.ludumdare.com/compo/ludum-dare-25/?action=preview&uid=18986

+**The code is very messy and hacked together.
+Maybe someday I will come back and clean it up.**